-Advent begins December 2 this year, this coming Sunday!
+Advent is coming up!
 Here is my basic list of Advent resources.
 These are all things you can do quickly and easily, if you stay calm.
 Remember, nobody does everything!
 It’s okay to say, “That looks nice, but I know I’ll make everyone miserable if I attempt it, so we’ll skip it this year.”

 Advent chains to print out, designed by my sister, Abby Tardiff.
 Cut them out, make a paper chain, and cut one each day of Advent and read what’s inside.
 See the chains of sin and death getting shorter and shorter until Jesus comes!
 Kablammo!
 You can tape them to purple or pink strips of paper if you like.
 (This version starts on Dec.
 1, so you’ll have to fudge a tiny bit.
 We never manage to do this every day anyway, so I figure it will even out.)

 Jesse tree ornaments and scripture readings.
 This could be a very quick project if you have low ambitions and energy.
 Just cut out a bunch of cardboard discs and draw a simple picture on each one, then hang them with a paper clip.
 (Again, these start on Dec.
 1. Not a deal breaker.)

 This year, I was feeling more ambitious, so we used paint markers and capiz shells (those are both affiliate links) to make Jesse tree ornaments, and they turned out pretty good.
 Yeah, I splurged on something with pre-drilled holes, and that has made all the difference.